jarun/nnn/README.md

       export NNN_DE_FILE_MANAGER=nautilus
 - [mediainfo](https://mediaarea.net/en/MediaInfo) (or [exiftool](https://sno.phy.queensu.ca/~phil/exiftool/), if specified) is required to view media information
 - [atool](http://www.nongnu.org/atool/) is required to list and extract archives
+- vidir from [moreutils](https://joeyh.name/code/moreutils/) is used to batch rename entries in current directory

 #### Help